hinnes97/soc-rad-conv-fort/README.md

 The parameters of the scheme are set in `input.nml`.

 Currently, the code is only supported using the SOCRATES radiation scheme.
-There are other radiation schemes available (e.g. semi-grey) that can be activated by changing the `-r SOC` option at the beginning of `run.py` to another compiler option.
+There are other radiation schemes available (e.g. semi-grey) that can be activated by changing the compiler definition `SOC` set in the main `CMakeLists.txt` file.
 This prevents the SOCRATES source from being compiled.

 This code was created with modelling sub-Neptunes with water in mind.
 The radiation scheme only includes CH4, H2, He and H2O in ratios specified in `flux.f90` (hard-coded).
 To add more species, this will need to be hacked manually.
 Development on a generalised tracer treatment is on a long to do list (see issues).